 All intangibles are amortized using the full-month convention over the applicable recovery period. §197 assets must be amortized over a 15-year recovery period.
 Organizational expenditures and start-up costs are eligible for up to \$5,000 of expensing in the year the business begins.
 This expense is reduced dollar for dollar over a \$50,000 threshold.
 The remaining expenses are amortized over a 15-year recovery period.
 Research and experimentation expenses may be capitalized or amortized over the determinable useful life, or if no determinable life, not less than 60 months.
-Any unamortized expense that is allocable to a self-created intangible such as a patent is amortized over the intangible's life.
+Any unamortized over the intangible's life.